coin-worx/ethereum-voting-demo/README.md

 This application can be accessed from both **web user interface** and **command line interface**

-This application is an implementation of blog posts [part1](https://medium.com/@mvmurthy/full-stack-hello-world-voting-ethereum-dapp-tutorial-part-1-40d2d0d807c2), [part2](https://medium.com/@mvmurthy/full-stack-hello-world-voting-ethereum-dapp-tutorial-part-2-30b3d335aa1f) and [part3](https://medium.com/@mvmurthy/full-stack-hello-world-voting-ethereum-dapp-tutorial-part-3-331c2712c9df)
+This application is an implementation of blog posts [part1](https://medium.com/@mvmurthy/full-stack-hello-world-voting-ethereum-dapp-tutorial-part-1-40d2d0d807c2), [part2](https://medium.com/@mvmurthy/full-stack-hello-world-voting-ethereum-dapp-tutorial-part-2-30b3d335aa1f) and [part3](https://medium.com/@mvmurthy/full-stack-hello-world-voting-ethereum-dapp-tutorial-part-3-331c2712c9df), with a few enhancements on top.

 ## Install geth and sync the blockchain